A guide to your Sunsave Plus proposal

 Your Sunsave proposal is a detailed summary of the solar & battery system we’d install at your property, including a long-term forecast of how much electricity it will produce and how much money it will save you.

-The methodology for our generation and savings estimates has been checked and verified by an independent third party called the Energy Performance Validation Scheme (EPVS).
+The methodology for our generation and savings estimates has been validated by an independent third party called the Energy Performance Validation Scheme (EPVS).
 Our gold membership with EPVS means we’re held to the highest possible standards.

 To learn more about Sunsave’s accreditations and why they matter, click here.